Cost and Revenue

 Financial calculations depend on a combination of settings and planning data to be set:

-• Bookings that specify the time allocation based as a % of resources capacity will take into account the diary time of a resource
+- Bookings that specify the time allocation based as a % of working hours will take into account the diary time of a resource

 Example rate configuration